 5. As you face the hugeness, Ryan's Corner and Leanne's ledges are to your left, and most everything else is up and to the R, along a rough trail.
 Look for splitters and chickenheads.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Zeke's Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Zeke's Wall:

 Featured Route For Zeke's Wall

 Mortal Coil 5.12a 7a+ 25 VIII+ 25 E5 6a Washington

 : Central-West Cascades & Sea...

 5-6 pitches, mostly bolted.
 Weaves an unlikely path of least resistance up through some stunning terrain.
 Protection is generally good to excellent throughout, and was well tested on many occasions before the final successful ascent.
 There is some brittle rock; helmets and common sense advised.The first two pitches make for one of Zekes' mellower outings, and are easily linkable as a nice long warmup pitch by anyone thinking of going further.After that, it gets hard.
 Although I've mana...[more]
 Browse More Classics in Washington